 While intoxicated drivers usually bear responsibility for a drunk driving accident, other parties can also contribute.
 Bars, restaurants, and other businesses can be complicit in a drunk driving accident under Alabama’s Dram Shop Law.
 It states that establishments are liable if they serve alcohol to a driver who is underage or appears intoxicated and causes an accident.

-The experienced personal injury attorneys at The Vance Law Firm can assist you if you have been injured in an accident that involved multiple parties.
+The experienced personal injury attorneys at The Vance Law Firm Injury Lawyers can assist if you have been injured in an accident that involved multiple parties.
 We can file claims against the negligent parties and negotiate a full and fair settlement with the insurers to help you pay your medical bills and other accident-related expenses.